wren-lang/wren/doc/site/getting-started.markdown

     :::sh
     $ make vm

 This compiles the VM to static and shared libraries.
-It does not even download libuv since it isn't needed.

 ## Interactive mode